Bendat/autometa/packages/documentation/docs/2_ui-testing/selenium/page-component-model/1_intro.md

   @page()
   signInPage: SignInPage;

   // zero instantiation/initialization.
-The Automaton does it for you.
+The Autometa does it for you.
   @component(By.id('search-bar'))
   searchBarInput: TextInput;